This information describes what you can do to keep from falling at home and when you come for your appointments at MSK.

 - Have someone help you while you’re in the dressing room or bathroom.
 If you don’t have anyone with you, tell the person at the reception desk.
 They will find a nurse to help you.

 - Use the grab bars while you’re in the bathroom.

-- When getting up after you’re lying down, sit at the side of the bed or exam table before you stand up.
+- When getting up after lying down, sit at the side of the bed or exam table before you stand up

 - If you feel dizzy or weak, tell someone.
 If you’re in a bathroom, look for a call bell that you can use to call for help.